rlite/rlite/README.md

                 and allocate flows.
 * **cdap**, a C++ implementation of the CDAP protocol.
-* **rlite-conf**: implements the management and monitoring functionalities of *rlite*, such as IPCP creation, removal and configuration, flow monitoring, etc.
+* **rlite-conf**: implements the management and monitoring functionalities of *rlite*, such as IPCP creation, removal and configuration, flow monitoring, etc. This library is the backend of the **rlite-ctl** tool.

 ### 4.4.
 Administration tools